emilythorncode/Z-Bridge/README.md

-# ZamaBridge - Confidential ERC20 Bridge
+# Z Bridge - Confidential ERC20 Bridge

 A production-ready privacy-preserving bridge that wraps standard ERC20 tokens into confidential ERC7984 tokens using Zama's Fully Homomorphic Encryption (FHE) technology.
-ZamaBridge enables users to maintain complete privacy while transacting with digital assets on the blockchain.
+Z Bridge enables users to maintain complete privacy while transacting with digital assets on the blockchain.

 ## Table of Contents